SJT and EPM removed from Foundation Programme allocation process from 2024 - what it means for you

 * However, this does not take into account that students' attitudes and behaviours towards the process will now change.
 Since everybody has a chance of getting their first choice deanery, more people will be ambitious with their choices.
 This may actually result in fewer people getting their first choice.

-What will happen to 'pre-allocation'?: The national pre-allocation (Personal Circumstances) process allows some applicants to apply to be pre-allocated to a Foundation School on the grounds of personal circumstances.
+The national pre-allocation (Personal Circumstances) process allows some applicants to apply to be pre-allocated to a Foundation School on the grounds of personal circumstances.
+This will remain the same as it has always been.

 Personal Circumstances on the basis of the following criteria: